 Accreditation decision.
-The Accreditation Panel makes decisions in the Fall or Spring each year.
+The Accreditation Panel customarily makes decisions in the Fall or Spring each year.
 Possible decisions are award, denial, or renewal of accreditation, with accreditation being effective as of the date of the site visit.
-Programmes are notified of decisions by telephone and letter.
+Accredited programmes may also be placed on probation or inactive statuses.
+Programmes are notified of decisions by telephone or electronic mail followed by a formal decision letter.

-As a condition of accreditation, a programme must submit an annual report July 1 of each year which includes responses to items that were highlighted in the previous year's decision or reaffirmation letter.
-Annual reaffirmation decisions are made in the Fall of each year.
+As a condition of accreditation, a programme must submit an annual report.
 Each accredited programme should receive a reaffirmation letter and must submit an annual fee.
 A long self-study would be submitted when re-accreditation is due (after three to seven years).